ashea29/Great-reads/README.md

 ## Project Description

 Our project idea was to created a [Goodreads](https://www.goodreads.com/) clone.
 So we created an app called Great-Reads that has some of the same functionality as Goodreads.
 The app opens to the main page where we have all the books.
 A user can view each book details on the main page.
 They can also create, delete, and update the books.
 On the Author page you can view all the books but a certain author and add authors.

+The application has been deployed to Netlify and Heroku

 ## Project Links